Ajou-Soft-19/EPAS-Client/README.md

 The EPAS server automatically disconnects if the user does not send an UPDATE message for a long time.
 If the user wants to disconnect, they can simply end the socket communication without sending any messages.

-## Emergency Vehicle Driver Application
+## Emergency Vehicle Driver Application API

 Emergency vehicle drivers can use the EPAS application to use the emergency vehicle notification system.
 If developers wish to develop the emergency vehicle notification system themselves, they can use the EPAS API to implement the emergency vehicle notification system.